programble/careen/README.md

 ## Feature Goals

 - Runs SQL files without any excess abstraction
-- Supports major SQL databases: PostgreSQL, MySQL, SQLite3
+- Supports major SQL databases
+  - PostgreSQL
+  - SQLite3
+  - MySQL?
+  - MariaDB?
 - Configurable with sane defaults
 - Keeps detailed information about migration application
 - Can be used as a library